 Mass Loaded Vinyl (MLV)

-Mass loaded vinyl is a flexible material which is dense as well.
-It is a great solution if you don’t want to get into the hassle of installing drywall or you live in a rented apartment where you are not permitted any structural modifications.
+Unlike foam, mass loaded vinyl is flexible and is dense as well.
+It is a great way to reduce sound transfer if you don’t want to get into the hassle of installing drywall or you live in a rented apartment where you are not permitted any structural modifications.

 Again, the typical ‘soundproof’ foam is no match for the mass of an MLV.